flexa-markup-language/bml/README.md

-# BPS Data Storing Format
+# BPS Data Handling Format

-BPS is a key-value data storing structure.
-It allows storing data in several types, even arrays.
+BPS is a key-value data handling structure.
+It allows to manipulate data in several types, even arrays.

 ## Guides and Documentation